 Southern New Jersey

 The southern counties of Atlantic, Burlington, Camden, Cumberland, Gloucester, Ocean, and Salem are all part of the Philadelphia metro area.
 While Burlington, Camden, and Gloucester have a faster pace of life (and miles of busy roads full of intriguing shopping centers), Cumberland and Salem are much more rural.
-Atlantic and Ocean fall somewhere in between, and they sit beside the Atlantic coastline.
+Atlantic and Ocean fall somewhere in between and sit beside the Atlantic coastline.

 Popular beach towns like Cape May, Point Pleasant, and Atlantic City get busy in the summertime, but they also have year-round attractions, and many folks drive over to Philly for work and play.
 Top golf courses include Bey Lea and Town and Country Golf Links.